 - Sellers with 400 or more transactions over the past 3 months are evaluated on their transactions with US buyers from the last 3 calendar months.
 For all other sellers, the rate is calculated from transactions with US buyers over the last 12 calendar months

-- Any case or return that is referred to eBay or PayPal for review and is found in your favor—or found to be no fault of the buyer or seller—won't count against your performance rating
+- Any case or return that is referred to eBay for review and is found in your favor—or found to be no fault of the buyer or seller—won't count against your performance rating

 - To become a Top Rated Seller, you must meet higher requirements than those above